PierrePocheron/Ynov_VueJS_Exercice_Todo/README.md

 - Update Task's status
 - Display count of Tasks by status
 - Delete all Tasks completed
+- Update all Tasks status
+- Display Tasks by status

 ## 📒 `Todo`

 - Set dynamic title
-- Update all Tasks status
-- Display Tasks by status
+- Display count of Tasks by status displayed

 - Deployement netlify